Jigyasa2k19/BlazingFire.github.io/index.md

 ---
-title: About Jigyasa
+title: "About Jigyasa"
 feature_text: |

 feature_image: "/IMG-20190724-WA0003.jpg"
-excerpt: "Jigyasa is here at IITK to make you think, to drench you with questions regarding `the self`.
+excerpt: ""Jigyasa is here at IITK to make you think, to drench you with questions regarding `the self`.
 It's time to confront your Inner Self and realise your true potential."
 aside: false
 ---